quintanar401/kdb-wc/README.md

 * `k-query` - optional, `k-id` link to `kdb-query` or query text itself.
 If it is not present the content is used as in the example above.
 * `k-id` - optional, this id can be used to link other components to this one.
 * `k-escape-html` - escape or not HTML symbols in the result.
+* `k-lib` - can be set to `jsgrid` for more fancy tables.
+* `k-search` - show search boxes in `jsgrid` tables.
+* `k-config` - change the default `jsgrid` config via this attribute.
+It should be either a JSON string or a variable name with the config.
 * `debug` - optional.
 Can be set to true to see debug prints in the browser console.

 ## kdb-chart

 `kdb-chart` can be used to visualize data.
-It can work in the following modes:
+It supports two chart libraries - C3 and Dygraph and can work in the following modes:
-* You can provide the full correct C3 config.
-Absolutely all C3 features are available.
+* You can provide the full correct C3/Dygrpah config.
+Absolutely all C3/Dygraph features are available.
 See chart examples.
 * If the result is a table `kdb-chart` can determine params (time and data) itself.
 If it succeeds it will create a timeseries chart.
-* If the result is a table you can also set explicitly data and time columns and line type.
+* If the result is a table you can also set explicitly data and time columns and line type (for C3).
 * If the result is a dictionary `kdb-chart` will create a pie chart (type can be changed to donut or gauge).
+C3 only.
-* If you set type to 'merge-config' it will merge the provided config with its own config, in this way you can add additional params to the C3 config.
+* If you set type to 'merge-config' or 'dygraph-merge-config' it will merge the provided config with its own config, in this way you can add additional params to the config.
-* Finally you can set type to 'use-config' and `kdb-chart` will use your config and insert data into it.
+* Finally you can set type to 'use-config' or 'dygraph-use-config' then `kdb-chart` will use your config and insert data into it.
 This gives you full control like in the first item.

 Example:
 ```
-<kdb-query k-update-elements='c2' debug="true">update ask:bid+30?0.5 from
-   ([] time1:.z.T; time:(00:00:01*til 30)+.z.T; bid:50+30?5.0)</kdb-query>
-<kdb-chart k-style='width:800px;height:400px;' k-id="c2" k-time-col="time"
-   k-data-cols="ask bid" k-chart-type="spline" debug="true"></kdb-chart>

-<kdb-query k-update-elements='c1' debug="true">enlist[`data]!enlist enlist[`columns]!
-   enlist (("data1";30;200;100;400;150;250);("data2";50;20;10;40;15;25))</kdb-query>
+# basic C3 chart updated from a query
 <kdb-chart k-style='width:800px;height:400px;' k-id="c1"></kdb-chart>
+# provide data/time columns, change line style
+<kdb-chart k-style='width:800px;height:400px;' k-id="c2" k-time-col="time" k-data-cols="ask bid" k-chart-type="spline"></kdb-chart>
+# add some options (you need to redefine type)
+<kdb-chart k-style='width:800px;height:400px;' k-id="c5" k-time-col="time" k-data-cols="ask bid"
+  k-chart-type="merge-config" k-config='{"data":{"type":"spline"},"axis":{"x":{"tick":{"rotate":30}}}}'></kdb-chart>

+# dygraph graph
+<kdb-chart k-chart-type="dygraph" k-style='width:800px;height:400px;' k-id="c3"></kdb-chart>
+# dygraph with options and flow turned on
+<kdb-chart k-chart-type="dygraph-merge-config" k-style='width:800px;height:400px;' k-id="c7" k-flow="true"
+   k-data-cols="price" k-time-col="time" k-config='{"rollPeriod":5, "showRoller":true}'></kdb-chart>
 ```

-It is quite easy to set a C3 config - you just literaly translate it from json to dictionaries and set required data.
-In the example above you can see how it can be done.
-In examples you can find other examples of this conversion.
+It is quite easy to set a C3 config or Dygraph config - you just literaly translate it from json to dictionaries and set required data.
+You may set it on the html page itself and refer to it via its name.

 In case you want just visualize some simple table remember this - if you do not set time column explicitly put it before other time-like columns.
 The same is true for the data column(s). `kdb-chart` searches for the first good enough column.